Hate American Made ////// Waco Siege

 And then they're getting pressure from anybody that's on the tactical side going, let's stop negotiating with this Yahoo and let's bring force.

 So it'd be a very tough place to be in as far as the negotiator's standpoint.
+On Friday, April 9th, David Koresh sends a letter to the FBI saying

+the heavens are calling you to judgment.
 And he actually sends a series of letters to the FBI over the course of the next couple of days.

-We get two FBI experts, psychological experts from the FBI that analyze these letters, and they walk away with the conclusion that David Koresh was possibly a psychotic and he had actually truly had no intention of leaving voluntarily from Mount Carmel.
+We get two FBI experts, psychological experts from the FBI that analyze these letters and they walk away with the conclusion that David Koresh was possibly a psychotic and he had actually truly had no intention of leaving voluntarily from Mount Carmel.

 The FBI finalizes plans to use tear gas and seeks Janet Reno's approval on their new course of action.